Aristotelis1/WordClouds-Classification-Clustering/README.md

 # WordClouds-Classification-Clustering
-Purpose of this project was to use wordclouds to analyze data and use algorithms for classification and clustering
+Purpose of this project is to use wordclouds to analyze data and use algorithms for classification and clustering

 Algorithms for classification:
 -Support Vector Classifier(SVC)